jastakhova/consensual/README.md

 #### Active ToDo

-- add locking + notice -- Thursday, Friday +1 week
 - add cancel request + notices + tickler -- Monday, Tuesday
 - add blocking comments + notice + tickler -- Wednesday, Thursday, Friday +1 week
 - add Copy action -- Monday
 - Terms of use email should we sent on new sign-ups not only invites -- Tuesday
 - Highlighting the changes or adding warning message on top of changes when visiting the proposal page
-- show status of the proposal on the proposal page Shifted by 3 days because of: notices (extra 2 days) not working on the weekend
+- show status of the proposal on the proposal page Shifted by 2 days because of: notices (lost 2 days extra) not working on the weekend (lost 1 day) locking was easy (gained 1 day)

 - [talk] Approve logic is not well understood by ppl
 - [issue] Losing of data if facebook token expires